bootladder/blog/jekyll/_posts/2018-12-23-code-review-embedded-c.md

 Another thing:  **messy build system**
 I had experimented with make, CMake, different testing frameworks, g++, etc.
 I never decided on one and now there's scattered fragments of all the experiments.
+Moreover, there's crap from the very beginning of the project when I used vendor libs and let the vendor IDE handle my build.
+Basically the following happened:  There were unused HW driver source files that all depended on each other, so removing stuff would break the build, requiring more stuff to be removed.
+This is why you don't let crap stay in your source tree.
+One unfortunate side effect of cleaning the cruft is the build size may change, so you don't know 100% that you built the same code.

 I've found that C build systems are the most verbose and are a more important piece of the project than for build systems for other languages.